 In the mood for shopping, a massage, dinner for two, or a visit to a gallery or museum?
-The stores and venues of Historic Dupont Circle have something for everyone. check them out!
+Dupont Circle has something for everyone.
+Check them out!

 Dupont Circle is